 Porsche 911 Turbo

-It’s hard to believe, but the Audi R8 is now 13 years old.
-With sharp styling, mid-mounted V8 or V10 engines and Lamborghini DNA, it’s a supercar, if not a thoroughbred.
-That last bit is why you can now pick one up for less than £40,000.
+It’s hard to believe, but the Audi R8 is now 14 years old.
+With sharp styling, mid-mounted V8 or V10 engines and Lamborghini DNA, it’s inarguably a supercar, if perhaps not a thoroughbred.
+That’s why you can now pick one up for less than £40,000.

-Twelve years ago Godzilla returned, with the introduction of the R35 Nissan GT-R. No longer badged a Skyline, the GT-R shed its boxy saloon underpinnings in favour of a sleek coupe body.
+Thirteen years ago Godzilla returned, with the introduction of the R35 Nissan GT-R. No longer badged a Skyline, the GT-R shed its boxy saloon underpinnings in favour of a sleek coupe body.
 The performance from its 485hp V6 (600hp in the later Nismo) and advanced four-wheel-drive system proved problematic for many supercar owners, and still does today.
-You can pick one up for less than £30,000, too.
+You can buy one for less than £30,000, too.

-Arguably Lamborghini’s first mass-produced car, the Gallardo boasts a V10, more than 500hp, four-wheel drive, a near-200mph top speed and the howl of a wounded wolverine.
-Upwards of 14,000 were made, so it’s by no means rare, but that means it’s not expensive.
-Prices were softer than they are now a few years ago, but you can still find one for less than £70,000.
+Arguably Lamborghini’s first mass-produced car, the Gallardo boasts a V10 engine, more than 500hp, four-wheel drive, a near-200mph top speed and the howl of a wounded wolverine.
+Upwards of 14,000 were made, so it’s by no means rare, but that means it’s not too expensive.
+Prices were softer a few years ago, but you can still find one for less than £70,000.
 For reference, a bog-standard Porsche 911 now costs over £80,000.

 Aston Martin DB9

+Vanquish still a bit expensive?
+Fear not.
 With a rumbling 5.9-litre V12 engine, there’s very little about the DB9 that isn’t exotic.
-Nevertheless, you can buy one up for less than £30,000: an absolute bargain in comparison to equivalent Ferraris.
+Nevertheless, you can buy one for less than £30,000: an absolute bargain in comparison to equivalent Ferraris.
 It’s something of a soft-focus supercar, but an absolute knockout to look at.
 Top speed is 186mph.

 McLaren is relatively new to the supercar scene.
 The classy, clever and very fast 12C has struggled in the second-hand market.
 As a result, this most contemporary of used supercars can be yours for less than £80,000.
 A 600hp output (625hp in later models) and 207mph VMax sound tempting, but buy at your own risk.
 These haven’t got the best reputation for reliability.